VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

  - The South Atlantic deployment ends with no losses for the Knighthawks!
 Great achievement!
  - Mumbles (302) resigns as XO and joins the reserve squadron.
 Thank you for your service to the Knighthawks!
  - Solid takes over as XO.
- - Crow (313) and Wingnut (314) leave the suqadron.
+ - Crow (313) and Wingnut (314) leave the squadron.
 Thank you for your service to the Knighthawks!

 ## March 2024
  - Crow transitions from VFA-86 to the Knighthawks.
 Modex 314.
 Welcome!